-The EFVS is intended to function by presenting an enhanced view during the approach.
-This enhanced view would help the pilot to see and recognize external visual references, as required by § 91.175(l), and to visually monitor the integrity of the approach, as described in FAA Order 6750.24D ("Instrument Landing System and Ancillary Electronic Component Configuration and Performance Requirements," dated March 1, 2000).
+The EFVS is intended to present an enhanced view during the landing approach.
+This enhanced view would help the pilot see and recognize external visual references, as required by § 91.175(l), and to visually monitor the integrity of the approach, as described in FAA Order 6750.24D ("Instrument Landing System and Ancillary Electronic Component Configuration and Performance Requirements," dated March 1, 2000).

-Based on this approved functionality, users would seek to obtain operational approval to conduct approachesincluding approaches to Type I runways-in visibility conditions much lower than those for conventional Category I.
+Based on this approved functionality, users would seek to obtain operational approval to conduct approaches-including approaches to Type I runways-in visibility conditions much lower than those for conventional Category I.